KostasValeckas/PyLongslit/paper.md

 During the developtment of software it became apparent that the manual nature of the pipeline is also useful for observations where automated pipelines might fail.
 The PyLongslit pipeline can revert to manual methods instead of using mathematical modelling when estimating the observed object trace on the detector.
-This is specially useful for objects that have low signal-to-noise ratio, or where several objects are very close to each onther on the detector.
+This is especially useful for objects that have low signal-to-noise ratio, or where several objects are very close to each other on the detector.

 [^1]:  https://www.not.iac.es/